Gilman Lab

 The traditional people this land belongs to include the Nations of the Delaware, Miami, Mingo, Ottawa, Shawnee, Wyandot and Cayuga.
 This land acknowledgement pays respect to the traditions, ancestors, and contemporary cultural and spiritual practices of Indigenous Americans.
 Please take a moment to consider the legacies of violence and displacement that have removed Indigenous Americans from their land.
 The Gilman Lab recognizes that our work takes place on this land that was forcibly and unlawfully taken from these Indigenous Nations.

 Research in the Gilman lab is focused on bridging gaps in knowledge about how genes, diet, and exposure to environmental stress interact to promote (mal)adaptive behavioral changes.
 Such behavioral shifts can include persistent consumption of unhealthy diet, inappropriate responses to stressors, or both, which can contribute to psychiatric disease vulnerability (e.g., depression, anxiety) plus comorbidity with cardiovascular or metabolic diseases.
-Specifically, we are investigating how diet- and stress-modulated neuroactive hormones and neuroinflammation modulate dopaminergic signaling, and interact with genetic differences that influence dopaminergic signaling, to initiate and perpetuate feed-forward pathophysiology that can dramatically impact behavior.
+Specifically, we are investigating how diet- and stress-modulated neuroactive hormones and neuroinflammation, and genetic differences that influence dopaminergic signaling, can initiate and perpetuate feed-forward pathophysiology that can dramatically impact palatable food consumption, anxiety-related behaviors, and stress responsivity.

 The Gilman Lab advocates for inclusivity, diversity, equity, and accessibility (IDEA) in neuroscience.
 We recognize that IDEA are crucial to the success and advancement of neuroscience, and science, technology, engineering, art, and math (STEAM) fields more broadly.
 In addition to educating ourselves and continually working to improve IDEA of/in our lab, Dr. Gilman engages in collaborative research to promote IDEA practices in STEAM, and to increase retention of people with historically excluded and minoritized identities in STEAM fields.